twolfson/twolfson.com/articles/lessons-of-a-startup-engineer.md

 [Google Forms]: https://www.google.com/forms/about/
 [PostgreSQL]: https://www.postgresql.org/

-What we did: We weighed out the options (e.g. time/effort vs value) and decided to go with (c).
+What we did: We weighed out the options (e.g. time/effort vs value) and decided to go with (c) Move to a formal database.
 We wanted a stellar experience for our users and treating them poorly wasn't inline with that.

 To reiterate, this decision was founded in **user experience** not **technical perfection**.